tayloraswift/swift-bson/README.md

 ## Is it faster than Codable?

-The decoder is approximately 3 and 6 times faster than the default MongoKitten decoder.
+The decoder is approximately 3 to 6 times faster than the default MongoKitten decoder.
 The encoder has similar throughput to `Codable`.

 ([Benchmark source code](/Benchmarks/Benchmarks/VsMongoKittenDefault))